Belfast community network inc

 te Ora hou

-Te Ora Hou was originally established in NZ in 1976, and in Ōtautahi in 1983.
-We are part of a national network of six Te Ora Hou centres around Aotearoa.
+Te Ora Hou was originally established in Aotearoa in 1976, and in Ōtautahi in 1983.
+We are part of a national network of five Te Ora Hou centres around the motu.

 Te Ora Hou Ōtautahi is committed to the holistic development of rangatahi and their whānau using a strengths-based, positive youth development approach.
-It is our goal to support and empower them to become agents for positive change in their own communities, house by house, street by street.
+Our goal is to support and empower people to become agents for positive change in their communities.

-We are the largest youth service provider for rangatahi in Christchurch (outside of schools) with approximately 85% of our rangatahi identifying as Māori.
-Our services are therefore primarily aimed to support urban Māori aged 11 – 24.
-We also engage extensively with whānau but recognise our expertise is in supporting young people to transition into adulthood.
+Outside of schools, we are the largest youth service provider in northwest Christchurch with approximately 85% of our rangatahi identifying as Māori.
+We work with anyone who is a ‘good fit’ for our services, but primarily engage with urban Māori aged 11 – 24.
+We also work extensively with whānau but recognise our specific expertise is in helping young people to transition well into adulthood.

-Services and programmes include an on-site Alternative Education School, youth programmes in schools, 1:1 mentoring, out-of-school activities, sports activities, events, holiday programmes, camps, support for rangatahi who encounter the youth justice system, youth leadership development programmes, School Attendance Services for most of the South Island, and the provision of social work and whānau ora services for rangatahi and their whānau.
+Services and programmes include youth after-school and evening programmes, holiday programmes, camps, 1:1 mentoring, programmes in schools, sports activities, events including Polyphony Youth Voice project, support for rangatahi who encounter the youth justice system, youth leadership development programmes, an on-site Alternative Education School, and the provision of social work, navigation and whānau ora services for rangatahi and their whānau.